-Work Placement and/or Work Placement in the Global Context can start after the completion of first year core courses, subject to approval obtained from the Undergraduate Program Director or Associate Director, and completion of liability requirements prior to start of the placement.
+Work Placement, Work Placement in the Global Context can start after the completion of first year core courses, while Extended Work Placement can start once students have achieved 3rd year academic standing.
+All options are subject to approval obtained from the Undergraduate Program Director or Associate Director, and completion of liability requirements prior to start of the placement.
 In addition, students must have a GPA of 5.0 or greater.

 Note: International students may have to meet with International Relations if intending to undertake a work placement in Canada.